Politics of Kenya: Political conditions

 Since independence in 1963, Kenya has maintained remarkable stability, despite changes in its political system and crises in neighboring countries.
 Particularly since the re-emergence of multiparty democracy, Kenyans have enjoyed an increased degree of freedom.

 A cross-party parliamentary reform initiative in the fall of 1997 revised some oppressive laws inherited from the colonial era that had been used to limit freedom of speech and assembly.
 This improved public freedoms and contributed to generally credible national elections in December 1997.

 In December 2002, Kenya held democratic and open elections and elected Mwai Kibaki as their new president.
 The elections, which were judged free and fair by local and international observers, marked an important turning point in Kenya's democratic evolution.
 President Kibaki campaigned on a policy of generating economic growth, improving education, combating corruption, and implementing a new constitution, the draft of which was produced by Professor Ghai under the Moi regime.
 Considerable success has been achieved in the first two policy areas, the constitutional process had become mired (see below) and the fight against corruption has been a disaster.

 There have been major scandals (including Anglo-Leasing), which the government has failed to investigate.
 John Githongo, then Permanent Secretary to the President on Ethics and Governance, resigned in protest, and donor nations, in particular the British, have made public criticisms of the lack of progress.

-Following disagreements between the partners in the then-government coalition, constitutional reform had proceeded slower than anticipated.
-The NAK faction (allied to president Kibaki) favored a centralized presidential system, while the LDP faction—which had fewer parliamentary seats in that coalition than NAK—demanded a federal, parliamentary system, referred to in some circles as Majimbo.
+Following disagreements between the partners in the then-government coalition, constitutional reform proceeded slower than anticipated.
+The NAK faction (allied to President Kibaki) favored a centralized presidential system, while the LDP faction—which had fewer parliamentary seats in that coalition than NAK—demanded a federal, parliamentary system, referred to in some circles as Majimbo.

 Prior to the 2002 election, a Memorandum of Understanding (MoU) was agreed between NAK and LDP, which laid the basis for the two groups to contest the election under the NARC (Rainbow Alliance) banner.
-The MoU agreed that a new constitution would be established shortly after the election, which provided for the new role of a strong Prime Minister, while weakening the role of the President.
-Raila Odinga, then leader of LDP, maintained aspirations to become Prime Minister.
+The MoU agreed that a new constitution would be established shortly after the election, which provided for the new role of a strong prime minister while weakening the role of the president.
+Raila Odinga, then leader of LDP, maintained aspirations to become prime minister.
 However, that draft constitution was modified by the government from what was written by Professor Ghai and amended by the Bomas committee.